 What did you do before joining Abley?

-I’m fresh off the line from the University of Auckland, having just completed my degree in Civil Engineering.
 Before and during my engineering studies I worked as a team coach for a large contact centre, providing training and mentoring to frontline staff.
+I also became a Les Mills group fitness instructor during that time, something which I still do today.

 What does a typical day in the office include?